Hugh Roe O'Donnell: Battle of the Yellow Ford

 The Battle of the Yellow Ford was the greatest confederate victory during the Nine Years' War.

 Government commissioners abandoned negotiations by spring 1598, recognising that O'Donnell and Tyrone were intentionally impeding the peace process.
 Tyrone resumed hostilites when the truce expired in June by besieging the Blackwater Fort.
-Bagenal and his army were dispatched to relieve the fort.
+Henry Bagenal and his army were dispatched to relieve the fort.
 Tyrone called O'Donnell and Maguire to assemble their combined forces numbering 5,000 men.
 The confederates made extensive plans to obstruct Bagenal's army, preparing deep trenches in the ground outside Armagh.
 Prior to the attack, the confederates made a speech "to incite their people to acts of valour".
 On 14 August, Bagenal's army was attacked by O'Donnell, Tyrone and Maguire's combined forces.
 O'Donnell attacked from the left and Tyrone from the right simultaneously.
 Bagenal was killed and roughly 2,000 men (half his army) were lost.
 O'Donnell's men ran out of ammunition and the English survivors fled to Armagh.
 More than 300 English soldiers deserted to the confederacy.

 The battle was the greatest victory by Irish forces against England, and it sparked a general revolt throughout the country, particularly in Munster.
 News of the battle spread across western Europe, prompting Philip II to send congratulatory letters to O'Donnell and Tyrone.
 Unfortunately for the confederacy, Philip II died in September and was succeeded by his son Philip III.
 Following the battle, O'Donnell purchased Ballymote Castle from Clan MacDonagh and made it his primary residence.
 He also organised an attack on the O'Malleys in County Mayo.
 In December, O'Donnell led another successful raid into Clanricarde.

-The confederates' victory unravelled much of Clifford's success in Connacht, leaving loyalist Donough O'Connor Sligo (lord of Lower Connacht) as his only Gaelic Irish ally.
+The confederates' victory unravelled much of Clifford's success in Connacht, leaving loyalist Donough O'Connor Sligo (Lord of Lower Connacht) as his only Gaelic Irish ally.
 The Irish victory at the Yellow Ford was highly distressing to the English Privy Council, and after much hesitation Elizabeth I appointed her royal favourite, Robert Devereux, 2nd Earl of Essex, as the new Lord Deputy.
 He arrived at Dublin in April 1599.
 Despite the generous resources afforded to him, Essex's campaign was a major failure on account of his poor generalship.